-The Hertie School of Governance in Berlin invites PhD students to participate in a workshop on migration and integration, taking place on July 3-4, 2018.
+The Hertie School in Berlin invites PhD students to participate in a workshop on migration and integration, taking place on July 3-4, 2018.
 The event is supported by the German Academic Exchange Service (DAAD) and the Berlin Institute for Empirical Research on Migration and Integration (BIM), and funded by the Federal Ministry of Education and Research (BMBF) as part of the IPID4all programme “PHD GLOBAL”.
 Financial support is available to a limited number of students from universities abroad.

 In recent years, international migration and the integration of immigrants and their descendants have acquired a great political and social relevance in Europe and beyond.
 They are poised to remain among the most polarising and policy-relevant topics in the coming decades.
 However, the debates and controversies surrounding migration and integration are not always supported by sound empirical analyses.
 In this context, the Hertie School would like to provide an interdisciplinary platform for young scholars to share and discuss their research.

 Abstracts of papers focusing on – but not limited to – the following topics are welcome:

 - The analysis of international migration flows, including forced migration

 - The integration of immigrants into their host countries, in its various dimensions (e.g., economic, social, political)

 - Family behaviour of immigrants

 - The societal and economic integration of the descendants of migrants

 - Political, social and demographic effects of migration on host societies

 The aim of the workshop is for PhD students to present their work in an encouraging and relaxed peer environment.
 We are open to different theoretical and methodological approaches.